bertkdowns/pyomo-replace/paper/paper.md

 ### Equation Oriented Modelling Frameworks

 Constants, Variables, Constraints, and objectives are fundamentally all that is required in a mathematical model.
 However, over time additional abstractions have been developed for easier programmatic creation and manipulation of models, borrowing from conventional software development data structures.

+Traditionally, equation oriented models were built in special-purpose languages, such as GAMS and AMPL.
+More recently they have moved to general-purpose programming languages, which have extra tooling avaliable that allow you to build and initialise large equation-oriented models programmatically [@jusevivcius2021experimental].
+Some of the main modern equation oriented modelling tools include JuMP, built on Julia, and Pyomo, built on python.

+We will focus on Pyomo in particular here, as it was built with chemical process modelling in mind and has good libraries to aid in chemical process modelling [@hart2011pyomo].
+It is a framework for building mathematical models that is written in Python .
+It includes tools to manage abstraction and complexity in a mathematical model, and to define initialisation routines and scaling factors to enhance numerical stability.
 The equation oriented modelling framework Pyomo includes the following abstractions:

 - Constants and Variables are represented as *Fixed Variables* and *Unfixed Variables* respectively.
 It is easy to change which variables are fixed and which are unfixed, so a model with the same structure can be used to solve for different variables.
 I.e either you can fix $x$ to calculate $y$, or you can fix $y$ to calculate $x$.
 - Variables and Constraints can be indexed across a set.
 A variable or constraint is added for each item in the set.
 Sets are constant - you can't add or remove items during solving - but they provide a generalisation that makes it easy to scale up, down, or modify problems for slightly different cases.
-- Variables can be grouped into "Blocks".
+- Variables can be grouped into *Blocks*.
 Blocks can also have sub-blocks inside them, making a tree data structure^[Variables and Blocks can be thought of like Files and Folders in a filesystem.
 Blocks only provide structure but no information, and can be nested inside each other, while variables contain the actual values in the model].

 Blocks are of particular interest here.
-Similar to how a Class in object-oriented programming provides encapsulation of more complex functionality, Blocks are used to isolate the complex internal models of different parts of a system.
+Similar to how a class in object-oriented programming provides encapsulation of more complex functionality, Blocks are used to isolate the complex internal models of different parts of a system.
 For example, in a mathematical model of a chemical factory, a block may be used to model each individual unit operation (a pump, heater, tank, etc).
 The model inside the unit operation is isolated from the higher level model, which only cares about the properties of the fluid flowing in and out of the unit operation block.

-Pyomo also includes some even higher level modelling extensions:
+Pyomo also includes some even higher level modelling extensions, which are of particular relevance to Chemical Process Modelling:

 - *Pyomo.DAE* allows defining Differential Algebraic Equations across "infinite" sets that are discretised, automatically creating the necessary constraints to define derivatives and integrals [@nicholson2018pyomo].
+This is naturally useful in chemical and process modelling to create 1D simulations across time, taking in to account holdup, tank level, and so forth.
 - *Pyomo.network* allows you to represent your model as a graph: Blocks become nodes in the graph, and they can be connected to other nodes via edges called "arcs" that define equality constraints between variables [@bynum2021pyomo].
 In many domains the graph view better represents the model structure.
 It also allows propogating initial values throughout a model.
 This is of particular importance as it allows sharing of information between distinct blocks.

-### Squaring a model
+In a Chemical Process, it is natural to use this interface to encode the connections between different unit operations, so that the output material of one unit operation is the input material to a successive unit operation.

 Pyomo's construction techniques make it possible to create libraries of pre-written blocks, containing all the constraints and variables to model a piece of a physical system [@dowling2015framework].
-IDAES-PSE is a library built on top of Pyomo that creates blocks to represent chemical unit operations such as compressors, heaters, tanks, and many more [@miller2018next].
+One such library is IDAES-PSE.
+Built on top of Pyomo, it creates blocks to represent chemical unit operations such as compressors, heaters, tanks, and many more [@miller2018next].
 It uses pyomo.DAE to represent time as a continuous differentiable property, and Pyomo.network to represent the connections between unit operations.
 Because the constraints are abstracted, the user doesn't have to think too much about the mathematical modelling - instead it is a chemical simulation platform.

-Invariably however, the user will come across the problem of Degrees of Freedom.
+### Squaring a model

 In order to solve a set of equations exactly, a "square" model is required.
 This term is taken from linear algebra where a matrix must be square to be invertible, i.e have an exact solution.
 What it really means is that there must be the same number of equations (constraints) as there are unknowns (unfixed variables).

+The difference between the two is described as the degrees of freedom.
+A model that has more unknowns than constraints is said to have $n$ degrees of freedom, where $n_{\text{degrees\ of\ freedom}}$ is given by

+$$
+n_{\text{degrees\ of\ freedom}} =  n_{\text{variables}} - n_{\text{constraints}}
+$$

 Additionally, all the variables and equations must be linerarly independent.
+When building an equation oriented model, the user will invariably come across the problem of Degrees of Freedom; usually they will not have specified the model sufficiently to be able to solve for an exact solution, i.e $n_{\text{degrees\ of\ freedom}} > 0$.

 IDAES has methods to calculate the number of degrees of freedom, and if there are any over-defined or under-defined sets that make the model linearly dependent [@lee2024model].
 Still, figuring out how many and which variables need to be "fixed" to make the model square can be a challenge.
 It becomes easier if the documentation of a block has defined exactly how many degrees of freedom it has, and which variables it expects to have fixed.